Earl Lloyd: NBA career

-Coaching And Scouting
+Coaching and scouting

-According to Detroit News sportswriter Jerry Green, in 1965 Detroit Pistons General Manager Don Wattrick wanted to hire Lloyd as the team's head coach.
+According to Detroit News sportswriter Jerry Green, in 1965 Detroit Pistons general manager Don Wattrick wanted to hire Lloyd as the team's head coach.
 Dave DeBusschere was instead named Pistons player–coach.
-Lloyd was the first African–American assistant coach and was named head coach for the 1971–72 season, making him the third African–American head coach, after John McLendon and Bill Russell.
+Lloyd was the first African American assistant coach and was named head coach for the 1971–72 season, making him the third African–American head coach, after John McLendon and Bill Russell.
 A 2-5 start to the following campaign resulted in Lloyd being relieved of his duties and replaced by assistant coach Ray Scott on October 28, 1972.
 He had an overall record of 22–55 with the Pistons.

 Lloyd worked for the Pistons as a scout for five seasons.
-Lloyd is credited with helping draft Bailey Howell and discovering Willis Reed, Earl Monroe, Ray Scott and Wally Jones.
+Lloyd is credited with helping draft Bailey Howell and discovering Naismith Basketball Hall of Fame members Willis Reed and Earl Monroe, as well as Ray Scott and Wally Jones.